 Envirothon teams are made up of five (5) students, one (1) alternate and a teacher/advisor.
 Teams form in the fall and study Maryland's natural resources over the course of the school year.
 The first wave of competitions begins in the spring with local teams competing for the county Envirothon title.
 The county winner advances to the statewide Maryland Envirothon.
 This 2 day competition is usually held in June at an outdoor environmental education center and features a number of outdoor activities including night hikes, campfire chats, and wildlife demonstrations, along with additional training in all five (5) resource areas.

-The winner of the Maryland Envirothon earns the right to represent the state at the Canon Envirothon - an exciting five (5) day competition featuring 50 winning high school teams from across the United States and Canada.
+The winner of the Maryland Envirothon earns the right to represent the state at the North American Envirothon - an exciting five (5) day competition featuring 50 winning high school teams from across the United States and Canada.
 In recent years, Maryland Envirothon teams have traveled to locations in Arizona, North Carolina, California, New Brunswick and Pennsylvania(for the 25th Anniversary) to compete at the international level.

 There are several ways to get started.
 You can contact your school's science department or your local soil conservation district to see if a program exists in your school.
 If a program does not exist, then your local soil conservation district can help you get one started!
 Youth groups and other teen organizations can form teams also.